 In a modern engine, the tolerance of the cylinder head should be less than 10 microns (or 3 thou in old money).
 This fine tolerance is because the head gaskets used in modern engines are usually multi-layered steel gaskets, which are much thinner than older style head gaskets and require much greater accuracy.

 Our in-house team can also address the issue of corroded or pitted aluminium heads by first conducting a welding repair to fill the pitted area, and then skimming the head in the usual fashion.
+Please note that currently, we are only able to skim aluminium heads.
+We do not have the facilities to skim cast iron heads.

-Most petrol engine cylinder heads can be skimmed with the valves left in place and just the cam shaft or rockers removed.
+Most petrol engine cylinder heads can be skimmed with the valves left in place and just the camshaft or rockers removed.
 For diesel cylinder heads, the valves generally sit proud and will need to be removed prior to skimming.
 The valves can be removed by you, the customer, or by us (we do charge for this extra work if required).

 Our milling equipment has the largest and widest bed we could source and we have yet to meet a head wider than we can cope with.
 We do offer a local collection service for those who are swamped with work, and we are always keen to help.